freeradical13/freeradical13.github.io/index.md

 # Purpose

-The main purpose of this site is to summarize what I've learned because I find the process of summarizing helpful.
-The second purpose is to share with and learn from others.
-Feel free to [correct or add things][issues].
+The purpose of this site is to explore biology and the things that make up biology.
+Feel free to [correct or suggest things][issues].

 # Big History